Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 = 1006 GWt

-Thus on an average thermal power basis the installed nuclear capacity is only about 5% of the installed fossil fuel capacity.
+Thus on an average thermal power basis the present installed nuclear capacity is only about 5% of the present fossil fuel thermal capacity.

 WORLD THERMAL POWER PRODUCTION BY COMBUSTION OF FOSSIL FUELS AND BY NUCLEAR REACTORS:

-Total world thermal power production by combustion of fossil fuels and by nuclear reactors is:
+Total present world thermal power production by combustion of fossil fuels and by nuclear reactors is:

 20.52 X 10^12 Wt + 1.006 X 10^12 Wt